sainigma/owasp-nightmare/README.md

 The app doesn't feature any tests, which means that there might be any number of overlooked security flaws.

 This can be fixed by writing unit tests, that test the app's individual components, and integration tests that test the system as a whole.
+A good framework for testing python is pytest.

 The tests should have both use and misuse cases, and the project would benefit, if the misuse cases featured fuzzing and mutated inputs.